helpvisa/portfolio/README.md

 ### To-Do:

-Update my headshot with something a that has a little more face.
+Update my headshot with something that has a little more face.

 ### Available online at:
 https://helpvisa.github.io/portfolio/